w3ctag/tag.w3.org/about/tagcodeofconduct.md

 * The TAG determines what work items we adopt and approve; while we appreciate input from the public, we are under no obligation to adopt or approve any idea.

-* There is no such thing as “consensus of the TAG”, since the TAG is not a traditional Working Group; the current members of the TAG solely determine its consensus.

 * TAG members will read e-mail on www-tag with best effort, but are under no obligation to respond to messages here.

 * Messages on our mailing list are forwarded to thousands of busy people, so please keep them brief and on-topic.
 Refrain from sending long stories, aphorisms, etc., even if you feel that they bolster your argument.